Monocrystalline silicon: In solar cells

 Monocrystalline silicon is also used for high-performance photovoltaic (PV) devices.
 Since there are less stringent demands on structural imperfections compared to microelectronics applications, lower-quality solar-grade silicon (Sog-Si) is often used for solar cells.
 Despite this, the monocrystalline-silicon photovoltaic industry has benefitted greatly from the development of faster mono-Si production methods for the electronics industry.

 Market share

-Being the second most common form of PV technology, monocrystalline silicon is ranked behind only its sister, polycrystalline silicon.
-Due to the significantly higher production rate and steadily decreasing costs of poly-silicon, the market share of mono-Si has been decreasing: in 2013, monocrystalline solar cells had a market share of 36%, which translated into the production of 12.6 GW of photovoltaic capacity, but the market share had dropped below 25% by 2016.
-Despite the lowered market share, the equivalent mono-Si PV capacity produced in 2016 was 20.2 GW, indicating a significant increase in the overall production of photovoltaic technologies.
+In the past, monocrystalline solar panels have historically taken up a significantly smaller market share of PV solar manufacturing globally compared to polysilicon technologies due to the latter's lower cost and ease of manufacture.
+However monocrystalline market share has been growing rapidly since at least 2018.
+In recent years the price gap between the two technologies has narrowed, both in an absolute sense (panel cost per watt), and in LCoE.
+This has contributed in monocrystalline becoming the dominant technology, with some studies even showing faster payback periods for monocrystalline despite higher upfront cost.
+This is especially true if space is considered, since the higher efficiency panels can either use less land or roof-space, or produce more energy in the same area.